k-kappa/examProject_AASM/README.md

 -the main games faced were: coinrun colorized, bossfight grayscaled, starpilot grayscaled & framestack, leaper grayscaled.
 It is possible to find code of other games but they are not officialy reported beacuse not exploited too much(ex. heist,maze,fruitbot)

---the folder "baseline_code_version" contains file that don't differ too much:
+--the folder "baseline_code_version" contains file that don't differ too much, to evaluate the code it is sufficient to consult :

 project_3.1.py = DQN with replay buffer and TD(0) approach